Reem-Khalil/Project-CPCS241/README.md

 # Project-CPCS241

-Project of Database I course - Faculty of Computing and Information Technology - KING ABDULAZIZ UNIVERSITY
+Project of Database Course - Faculty of Computing and Information Technology - King Abdulaziz University

-This project is A system that simulates in a simple way the work of the projects system in Erwaa Charitable Society (The Charitable Society for Drinking Water Services in The Kingdom of Saudi Arabia).
+This project is a system that simulates in a simple way the work of the projects system in Erwaa Charitable Society (The Charitable Society for Drinking Water Services in The Kingdom of Saudi Arabia).